 Classifications of reserves as proved or probable are only attempts to define the degree of certainty associated with the estimates.
 There are numerous uncertainties inherent in estimating quantities of petroleum reserves.
 It should not be assumed that the estimates of future net revenues presented in the tables below represent the fair market value of the reserves.
 There is no assurance that the forecast prices and costs assumptions will be attained and variances could be material.
-Readers should review the definitions and information contained in "Additional Notes to Reserves Data Tables", "Pricing Assumptions" "Definitions" and conjunction with the reserves disclosure.
+Readers should review the definitions and information contained in "Additional Notes to Reserves Data Tables", "Definitions" and "Pricing Assumptions" in "Pricing Assumptions" conjunction with the reserves disclosure.
 The reserves estimates provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 Actual reserves may be greater than or less than the estimates disclosed.
-See the section entitled "Risk Management and Risk Factors" in the Corporation's annual 2017 MD&A, which section of the MD&A is incorporated by reference into this AIF, for additional information.
+See the section entitled "Risk Management and Risk Factors" in the Corporation's annual 2018 MD&A. which section of the MD&A is incorporated by reference into this AIF, for additional information.

-The reserves data and other oil and gas information contained in this AIF is dated February 14, 2018, with an effective date of December 31, 2017.
-McDaniel's preparation date of the information is January 12, 2018 and GLJ's preparation date is January 12, 2018.
+The reserves data and other oil and gas information contained in this AIF is dated February 12, 2019, with an effective date of December 31, 2018.
+McDaniel's preparation date of the information is January 23, 2019 and GLJ's preparation date is January 15, 2019.